Basal ganglia hemorrhage

 Identifying whether an ICH is lobar or deep is important as this in part determines the likely underlying etiology as well as the prognosis (deep ICH are usually related to hypertensive arteriopathy, whereas lobar ICH can be due to hypertensive arteriopathy or cerebral amyloid angiopathy, which has a higher recurrent ICH rate).
 In cases such as this one, establishing whether an ICH is lobar or deep is difficult.

 The Cerebral Hemorrhage Anatomical RaTing inStrument (CHARTS) is a recently published research tool which aims to improve observer agreement.
-The epicentre of this hemorrhage (axial slice with the biggest ICH diameter) is within the left basal ganglia.
+The epicenter of this hemorrhage (axial slice with the biggest ICH diameter) is within the left basal ganglia.
 Its configuration is also typical of a deep hemorrhage.
 Therefore this hemorrhage would be classified as "uncertain but probably deep".
 The likely underlying etiology is "hypertensive" arteriopathy (non-amyloid small vessel disease).

 The patient died the same day and underwent a post mortem.
 This showed an extensive left sided intracerebral hemorrhage involving the basal ganglia, thalamus and periventricular white matter.